Customer Experience Strategy

 Should we choose one model for all support functions?

-Not necessarily.
-Many teams use a hybrid model where high-volume queues are managed externally and specialized work remains in-house.
+Not always.
+Many teams use a hybrid model where high-volume queues are managed externally while specialized functions remain internal.

-Clear assumptions, explicit ownership boundaries, risk scoring, and measurable 90-day milestones tied to service outcomes.
+Clear assumptions, risk scoring, explicit ownership boundaries, and measurable 90-day outcomes.

 Next Step